Last modified: Oct. 23, 2025, 2:27 p.m.

 Native

-The case is brown and made of silk.
-It is trivalved, 6–8 mm, with a mouth angle of 10°.
+The trivalved case is brown and made of silk, about 6 to 8 mm long, and with a mouth angle of 10°.

 See also bladmineerders.be.

 The eggs are oviposited on the flowers.
-Generally this species lives in the inflorescence, feeding on the flowers; very rarely however it behaves as a leafminer feeding on the leaves of the plant.
-Larvae from August till November.
+Generally, this species lives in the inflorescence, feeding on the flowers; however, it very rarely behaves as a leafminer, feeding on the leaves of the plant, with larvae present from August to November.

-Cases can be found on the flowers till well in November, they hibernate or on the plant itself or in the neighborhood at ground level.
+Cases can be found on the flowers till well into November, they hibernate on the plant itself or in the neighborhood at ground level.

 The adults fly from the end of May till the beginning of July.